jfpalchak/ParkLookupApi.Solution/README.md

 Authenticated users have access to `POST`, `PUT`, and `DELETE` functionality throughout the API.

+Any and all users have access to all available `GET` functionality throughout the API.

+Any endpoint in the API that returns a _list_ of Parks utilizes Pagination.

 ### 🦠 Known Bugs

 * If any bugs are discovered, please contact the author.